YourRoots Logo

 Children(s): William Brewer

-It was in 1843 that Emily Jane Brewer was born in Kentucky, United States of America, a child of Jeremiah Bell and Disa Bell.
-Emily Jane Brewer had children such as William Franklin Brewer.
-Emily Jane Brewer was deceased by 1894 in Granby, Newton County, Missouri, United States of America.
+Emily Jane Brewer was born in 1843 in Kentucky, United States of America, the child of Jeremiah Bell and Disa Bell.
+In 1860, Emily Jane Brewer resided in Neosho, Neosho, Newton, Missouri, USA.
+Emily Jane Brewer had children including William Franklin Brewer.
+Emily Jane Brewer passed away in 1894 in Granby, Newton County, Missouri, United States of America.

 Find more search results for Emily Brewer